Diet, Weight Loss and Physical Activity

 - Check out activities at state parks

-- Schedule time with friends that involves physical activity
+- Schedule time with friends and family members that involves physical activity

 - Use a work-out video